 The best part about making cookies is, in my opinion, eating the dough.
 I know it’s not right.
 Or safe for that matter.

-That’s why I love these cookies: They taste like peanut butter cookie dough, even after they’re baked.
+That’s why I love these cookies: They taste like peanut butter cookie dough.
 And they only contain four ingredients–all of which you probably have right now in your kitchen.

 - Preheat oven to 350 degrees.

 - Mix all ingredients together in a medium bowl.

 - Roll into 1-inch balls or drop by rounded teaspoons onto ungreased cookie sheet (I use a cookie scoop).

 - Press the tops of the cookies with the back of a fork (dipped in sugar) to make a crisscross design.

 - Bake about 10-12 minutes or just until the tops start to look dry.

 - Cool 1-2 minutes, then remove from baking sheet and place on cooking rack.

 You can use a flax egg in place of the egg in this recipe.
 To make a flax egg, combine one tablespoon ground flaxseed with three tablespoons water.
 Stir to combine and allow it to sit at least five minutes to thicken.
 Add to mixing bowl and combine with other ingredients.